dyaghas/obsidian-vault/SQL/Basic commands.md

 ## UPDATE

 The SQL UPDATE statement is used to modify existing data in one or more rows of a table.
-The basic syntax of this statement is as follows:

 ```sql
 UPDATE table_name SET column1 = value1, column2 = value2, ...
 WHERE condition;